 How much Catastrophic plans cost

-- Monthly premiums are usually low, but you can’t use an Advance Premium Tax Credit to lower your cost.
-If you qualify for a premium tax credit based on your income, a Bronze or Silver plan is likely to be a better value.
+• • Monthly premiums are usually lower, but may not be significantly different than a Bronze plan.
+You can’t use an Advance Premium Tax Credit to lower your premium cost for a catastrophic plan.
+A Bronze or Silver plan is likely to be a better value.
 Be sure to compare.

-- Deductibles—the amount you have to pay yourself for most services before the plan starts to pay anything—are very high.
-For 2017, the deductible for all Catastrophic plans is $7,150.
-After you spend that much, your insurance company pays for all covered services, with no copayment or coinsurance.
+• Deductibles—the amount you have to pay yourself for most services before the plan starts to pay anything—are very high.
+For 2026, the deductibles for all Catastrophic plans are $10,600 for an individual or $21,200 for a family.
+After you spend that much, your insurance company pays for all covered services, with no co-payment or co-insurance.

 What Catastrophic plans cover